 I like to share a few insights and tips on how to search and screen a therapist for counseling purposes.
 As a licensed Marriage and Family Therapist who is located in Toluca Lake in Burbank near Warner Bros studios in Los Angeles area.
-I have been practicing as a marriage and relationship therapist for more than 19 years in many and various clinical settings including private practice.
+I have been practicing as for more than 19 years in many and various clinical settings including private practice.
 I would like to share a few important insights, and helpful tips as you look for a good marriage counselor or a psychotherapist.
 This is a very important step you are taking so you want to use discernment and take your time before your final decision.

 Many people are not aware of the following points.
 Prevention is the key to taking care of your relationship problems and communication problems.
 Timing is everything when it comes to your marriage counseling.
 In particular, I am a great fan of the engaged couples who invest months of good premarital counseling.